decentraland/documentation/content/contributor/content/entities.md

 Each individual piece of content in the world (such as a scene or a wearable item) is called an _entity_.

-Entities are immutable packages of [[files]] identified by an `entityID`.
+Entities are immutable packages of [files]({{< relref "filesystem" >}}) identified by an `entityId`.
 This identifier is deterministically derived from the contained data, and can be used to download the package from the content server.

 Since they are immutable, entities can't be updated in the traditional sense.
-Instead, they are replaced by new entities discoverable using the same stable [[pointer]].
+Instead, they are replaced by new entities discoverable using the same stable [pointer]({{< relref "pointers" >}}).
 The newest version of an entity is said to be _active_.

 Every entitiy is signed by an owner (who is associated to an Ethereum account).
 The owner can later use the same signing keys to upload a new version of the entity and indicate that it replaces the old one.
 Content servers validate these signatures before accepting new entities, whether they come straight from a client or were relayed by another server. !!mmmmm